jkniest/hue-it-documentation/docs/lights/README.md

 $light->setSaturation(127, true);
 ```

-Obviously you can also get the saturation in percent or absolute:
+You can also get the saturation in percent or absolute:

 ```php
 // Get the saturation in percent (0% - 100%)